goof-bug/MinecraftServerStatusDiscordBot/README.md

 ## 3. Configuration
 Rename the `.env.example` file to `.env` start filling in the relevant info.
  - `DISCORD_TOKEN` is for your Discord bot token, make a bot then get the token [here](https://discord.com/developers/applications).
- - `SERVER_HOST` The IP address of your Mineraft server.
+ - `SERVER_HOST` The address of your Mineraft server, can include the port afterwards prefix with a `:`.
- - `SERVER_PORT` The port of your Minecraft server, default for Minecraft servers is 25565.
  - `BOT_PREFIX` The prefix for bot commands in Discord, defaults to `?`.

  ## 4. Running